AAWM Offers Art Scholarship

 Once again the Arts Alliance of the White Mountains (AAWM) presents the Michael Lacapa Memorial Scholarship for the Arts.
 The scholarship is made available to students of all ages in the greater White Mountains area who are pursuing a higher education in the visual, performing, culinary or literary arts.

-In a revised program starting in 2010 there will be no deadlines for submissions for adult students.
-Instead, applications will be received, reviewed and selected in an ongoing basis as long as funds are available.
+Applications will be received, reviewed, and selected on an ongoing basis as long as funds are available.

 In 2015, the Board of Directors revised the application to allow for Seniors in High School to apply for the Scholarship.
 There is a springtime deadline for graduating high school students.
 See the application for further details.